-If you want to find a fine café in Cambridge for a fill-you-up brunch, a lunch date or simply the best coffee in the city, this guide is for you.
+I have spent a lot of time in Cambridge over the years, so I have plenty of experience seeking out the best Cambridge cafés.
+So if you want to find a fine spot for a fill-you-up brunch, a lunch date or simply the best coffee in the city, my guide is for you.

-From places that specialise in pick-me-up juices and healthy salads to those serving doorstop toasties or a vegan full English, these are 18 of the best cafés in Cambridge.
+From places that specialise in pick-me-up juices and healthy salads to those serving doorstop toasties (yes please!) or a vegan full English, here is my pick of the best cafés in Cambridge – featuring both my own personal favourites and recommendations from locals.

 Address: Trumpington Street, Bridge Street and Clifton Road